Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Introduction

-It is a known fact that we give away personal information whenever we act and interact online~\cite{Settanni2018}.
-This has been repeatedly shown for online social media platforms such as Facebook~\cite{Kosinski2013,Youyou2015} or Twitter~\cite{Mao2011}, and even knowledge creation sites like Wikipedia~\cite{Rizoiu2016}.
-More specifically, people's personality profiles have been predicted from personal websites~\cite{Marcus2006}, blogs~\cite{Yarkoni2010}, Twitter messages~\cite{Kern2020} or Facebook profiles~\cite{Kosinski2013}.
+It is a well-known fact that we give away personal information whenever we act and interact online~\cite{Settanni2018}.
+This has been repeatedly shown for online social media platforms such as Facebook~\cite{Kosinski2013,Youyou2015}, Twitter~\cite{Mao2011}, and even knowledge creation sites like Wikipedia~\cite{Rizoiu2016}.
+More specifically, people's personality profiles can been predicted from the activity traces they leave behind in personal websites~\cite{Marcus2006}, blogs~\cite{Yarkoni2010}, Twitter messages~\cite{Kern2020} or Facebook profiles~\cite{Kosinski2013}.

-Recently, \citet{Stachl2020} showed that personality profiles can be estimated using information collected from user's smartphones (such as communication and social behavior, music consumption, app usage, mobility, overall phone activity, and day- and night-time activity).
-However, obtaining the above-mentioned data requires access to user's social media activity, or to the user's phones, which might provide certain degrees of safety to the user.
-In this work, we investigate what information can be learned about users using data outside their control, e.g. from the patterns of communication with their peers.
+Recently, Stachl et al~\cite{Stachl2020} showed that personality profiles could be estimated using information collected from users' smartphones.
+This includes digital traces of communication and social behavior, music consumption, app usage, mobility, overall phone activity, and day- and nighttime activity.
+However, obtaining such data requires access to the user's social media activity or phones, which might provide specific degrees of safety to the user who controls the privacy settings.
+In this work, we investigate what can be learned about users using data normally outside their control, e.g., from communication patterns with their peers.
+We find that even seemingly anonymous information can be used to predicts, with a high level of accuracy both individual characteristics and properties of their social relationships.